qemacs/qemacs/qe-manual.md

 and the end of path.
 Leading dots are skipped, they are not considered part of an extension.

+### `size_t get_parent_offset(const char *path, size_t base);`

+Get the offset of the parent component of a path for a given base.
+Return the offset to the first character of the parent directory part of the path pointed to by string argument `path` where `base` is the offset of the basename.

+### `size_t get_path_offset(const char *url);`

+Get the offset of the path component of a URL.
+Return the offset to the first character of the path part of the URL pointed to by string argument `url`.
+The following parts are skipped if present:
+- a protocol name or drive specifier
+- a server name specified as //server_name/
+- the root directory '/'

 ### `const char *get_relativename(const char *filename, const char *dirname);`

 Get the offset to the filename porting that is relative to the